|Le Martin Pêcheur||Self Catering||Saturday||3||6||2|

 A beautifully renovated and decorated traditional Breton cottage, with stunning river views set on the banks of the River Rance, a very short walk to the pretty port of Dinan.

 The house has been carefully renovated to a high standard and sleeps up to 6 comfortably.
 Set back from the tow path the house is in an exceptional location, you can just sit and watch the boats go by or look out for the kingfishers and otters that are your neighbours!
 There is easy access by car to the house, but the port of Dinan is very close on foot - a flat easy walk of about 3 minutes brings you to the port where there is a traditional French bakery, as well as a number of good restaurants and bistros.
-You can also hire bikes and canoes here, there is a traffic free cycle path running along the river Rance which psses infront of the house.
+You can also hire bikes and canoes here, there is a traffic free cycle path running along the River Rance which passes infront of the house.

 You can reach the historic centre of Dinan on foot in about 15 minutes - passing up the cobbled Rue du Jerzual (a pretty steep climb, but worth the effort - lined with beautiful houses, restaurants and artists' galleries).
 Or you can take the car and get there in about 5 minutes.